lulzzz/TrakHound-DataClient/README.md

 ###### *(XmlAttribute : useSSL)*
 The hostname of the TrakHound Data Server to send data to. *If omitted, the default of False will be used.*

+#### Api Key
+###### *(XmlAttribute : apiKey)*
+The Api Key used to authenticate when using the TrakHound Cloud DataServer.
+An ApiKey will be assigned to your user account when created at www.TrakHound.com.

 ### Buffer
-Data Buffer Directory to buffer failed transfers until sent successfully. *If omitted, no buffer will be used and may result in "lost" data.*
+Data Buffer Directory (relative or absolute path) to buffer failed transfers until sent successfully. *If omitted, no buffer will be used and may result in "lost" data.*

 ### DataGroups